First Solar: A different solar panel company.

 First Solar differentiate from other major solar companies, as they make thin film solar panels, while the other major companies make silicon solar panels.
-Could this lead to an interesting investment case?
+At the same time, we can expect a lot of investment in renewable energy moving forward.
+Do these things mean that First Solar is an interesting investment case?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.